kristofvc/ListBundle/Resources/doc/custom_filters.md

 Custom filters
 ==============

-Let's make a DateFilter (which already exists)
+Let's make a DateFilter (which already exists).

 ## The class